Sicilian Parliament

+The Parliament of the Kingdom of Sicily (Parlamentum Regni Siciliae), or Sicilian Parliament, was the legislature of the Kingdom of Sicily from the 11th century until 1816, and again in 1848 when it assembled in the context of the Sicilian revolution of independence of 1848.
+Parliament evolved from the curiae generales of bishops, lords and cities representatives that advised the Sicilian monarch.

+Originally a unicameral body, a bicameral English-style Parliament was adopted by the Sicilian Constitution of 1812 when its membership was divided into a House of Lords and an elected lower house.

 History

 The Sicilian Parliament is arguably one of the oldest parliaments in the world and the first legislature in the modern sense.

 In 1097 came the first conference in Mazara del Vallo convened by Roger I the Great Count.
 The parliament was initially travelling, as it had no official building to house it.
 The Sicilian Parliament was made up of three branches: one feudal, one ecclesiastical, and one from the towns.
 The feudal branch was formed by noble representatives of counties and baronies; the ecclesiastical branch was formed by archbishops, bishops, abbots and archimandrites, while the state-owned branch was formed by representatives of 42 autonomous towns in Sicily.
 The first Norman parliament had only an advisory function- especially in taxation, economics and wars- and was responsible for confirmation of the sovereign.
 Members were chosen from the more powerful nobles.